Porn star Ron Jeremy found unable to stand trial for rape - ExBulletin

 Jeremy pleaded not guilty after a grand jury was indicted him on 34 counts of sexual assault, including 12 counts of rape.

-Jeremy, who remained in prison since his arrest in 2020did not attend the hearing.
+Jeremy, who has remained in prison since his arrest in 2020did not attend the hearing.

 Nicknamed The Hedgehog, Jeremy has been among the best-known and most prolific performers in the porn industry for decades and has become a recognizable pop cultural novelty through reality shows, public appearances and music videos.